 Once you're directed to a signature box, click on it to open the signature menu.

 Once clicked, your signature box will open the signature menu.
 From here, you can input your signature either by typing in the form fields and selecting an appropriate font style:

 Or by clicking the "draw" tab at the right of the page:

 And showing off your super-sweet mouse drawing skills:

-The final thing to do would be to acknowledge that the signature itself is legally binding by checking the box below the signature:
+The final thing to do would be to acknowledge that the signature itself is legally binding by clicking "I agree" to the legal notice that appears: